Polymer/polymer/PRIMER.md

 </script>
 ```

+# Template stamping and tree lifecycle

 <a name="template-stamping"></a>
 ## Template stamping into local DOM

 We call the dom which an element is in charge of creating an managing its `local DOM`.
 This is distinct from the element's children which are sometimes called its `light DOM` for clarity.

+When native Shadow DOM is used, "local DOM" is actually contained in a shadow root.
+When the Shady DOM system is used, "local DOM" is a virtual notion maintained by Polymer with similar semantics to Shadow DOM.
+Polymer normalizes these two systems via a common API, such that you can always think about the "local DOM" and "light DOM" trees in the same way regardless of the underlying implementation.

 To specify dom to use for an element's local DOM, use the `<dom-module>` element.
 Give the `<dom-module>` an `id` attribute that matches its element's